You’ve seen the ads, and it seems like a compelling promise: Save thousands of dollars in interest payments.

-“I usually say you need at least 1% savings on federal loans AND a household debt-to-income below 1.5 to 1 to make it worth it,” said Hornsby.
+“I usually say you need at least 1% savings on federal loans and a household debt-to-income [ratio] below 1.5 to 1 to make it worth it,” said Hornsby.
 “REPAYE is great if your debt-to-income is above that level because then you get subsidies that’s basically like a private refi.”

 Ideally, you can get a couple of points shaved off of your interest rate.
 Even then, you should do the math and calculate how much you’re really saving on your current student loan balance.
 If you don’t have that much left to pay back it may not be worth the hassle, or if the rate isn’t much better, stick with your federal student loan repayment plan.

-On the other hand, if you are in the thick of student loan repayment and have years to go — and you get a better interest rate, refinancing could be a good fit.
+On the other hand, if you are in the thick of student loan repayment and have years to go, refinancing could be a good fit if you get a better interest rate.
 Many student loan refinancing companies allow you to check your prospective interest rate without hurting your credit score.